Indian Fry Bread

 Shoshone-Bannock Tribe

-This recipe is for the Indian (Shoshone-Bannock Tribe) fry bread prevalent in the Idaho area.
+This recipe is for the Shoshone-Bannock Tribe version of Indian fry bread prevalent in the Pocatello, Idaho area.
 With the addition of prepared taco meat, lettuce, cheese and tomatoes, the fry bread is instantly transformed into Indian tacos.
+All over the Southwest you will find local variations.
+Some examples would include green chilies or beans.
+Dessert fry bread can also be found, perhaps slathered with honey of a coating of sugar and cinnamon.
 The bread also makes an excellent bun for hamburgers.

 Preparation: 30 minutes Traditional Recipe